 |loginHint||String (optional)||If your application knows which user is trying to authenticate, it can use this parameter to provide a hint to Klarna’s Authorization Server.
 The server uses the hint to simplify the login flow by prefilling the email field in the sign-in form.
 It’s recommended to use this as it will improve the user experience.|

-If the authorization flow (user consent) is successfully started, which means the user is presented with Klarna consent page in the mobile web browser or inside the Klarna App (if it is installed), the "onAuthorizeRequested" method in your callback will be invoked.
+If the authorization flow (user consent) is successfully started, which means the user is presented with Klarna consent page, the "onAuthorizeRequested" method in your callback will be invoked.

 Important Note: The "onAuthorizeRequested" does not mean the consent flow is finished or successful.
 You will know the result of the flow in your redirectUri parameter.

 If for any reason, SDK fails to start the consent flow in the first place, you will receive the error in the "onError" method.
-To know more about the errors, please refer to handling errors section.
+To know more about the errors, please refer to the "Handling Errors" section.

-After the flow is finished and has been redirected to the redirectUri, you will have to exchange the returned authorization code for an access and refresh token.
+After the flow is finished and has been redirected to the redirectUri, you will have to exchange the returned authorization code for an access and refresh token using the /authorize endpoint of the Klarna OAuth API.

 A successful consent flow will redirect to redirectUri with a “code” URL parameter: